mlops-labs-team1/engineering.labs/src/bert-classifier/README.md

 ```

 ### Running the code
-To run the example via MLflow, navigate to the `src/bert-classifier/trainer` directory and run the command
+To run the example via MLflow, navigate to the `src/bert-classifier/trainer` directory.

+Edit the `MLProject` file and replace `##IMAGE##` with `latest`. (side note: this is replaced in the github actions workflow to create a unique training image during CI)

+Run the command
 ```
 mlflow run .
 ```